cept73/digiid-php-auth/README.md

 ===========================

 Demo site implementation of [DigiID project/draft](https://github.com/bitid/bitid) for authentication.
-If you like this work, you may send some DGB to me: DLTdEPQLCUQsiJzbEhxVwxScYUAtiAJMTW
+If you like this work, you may send some DGB to me: DPZ9BncvaCRx7vMXN6dAQNnXzTP6JVahqj

 Based on the [digibyte/digiid-php](https://github.com/digibyte/digiid-php), which based on the work of [scintill/php-bitcoin-signature-routines](https://github.com/scintill/php-bitcoin-signature-routines) and using [PHPECC classes](https://github.com/mdanter/phpecc)